dealien/SCIENCE-Project-To-Do-List/GLOSSARY.md

 The only tank in GTA V. It can be bought from Warstock Cache & Carry for $1,500,000.
 It can seat 1 person.

+It can also be found at the military base and airlifted out using a Cargobob

 ## Titan

 A massive military cargo plane.